TTLi1996/M-ENAS/README.md

 ·	The M-ENAS method effectively extracts and fuses multimodal neuroimaging features.

-·	M-ENAS achieves competitive performance on a private and an open-access dataset.
+·	Applications on two datasets unanimously demonstrated the effectiveness of M-ENAS.

 ·	Our findings show that somatomotor network regions are crucial in MDD diagnosis.